azat-co/practicalnode/chapter3/chapter3.md

 })
 ```

 We will cover more of the expect syntax and methods later.
-Now, I'll show you another library — standalone Expect.js.
+Now, I'll show you another library—standalone Expect.js.
 For the standalone expect.js (not 100% compatible with chai expect) approach, import another module called `expect.js` with the following command:

 ```
 $ npm install expect.js